intelsdi-x/snap-relay/examples/docker-example/README.md

  * build snap-relay for linux by running `GOOS=linux go build -o snap-relay main.go` from the top level of the snap-relay repo

 ## Example
-[This](/tasks/publishInfluxdb.yml) example task will publish metrics to **influxdb** from a relay collector plugin.
+This [docker-compose example](docker-compose.yml) will load two plugins: snap-relay and snap-plugin-publisher-influxdb, start a [task](publishInfluxdb.yml), and publish metrics to influxDB from the relay collector plugin.

 ### Start your containers
-In the docker-example directory of this plugin run,
+In a terminal window navigate to the docker-example directory of this plugin and run,
 ```
 $ docker-compose up -d
 ```

-Check that the two plugins, and the task manifest were loaded correctly:
+Check that the two plugins and the task manifest were loaded correctly:
 ```
 $ docker logs init
 ```